vshymanskyy/OpenWRT-Espruino-packages/README.md

-# OpenWRT-Espruino-packages
-Espruino v1.94 package for OpenWRT
+# Espruino for OpenWRT

+This is **Espruino v1.94** package for **OpenWRT**.

+ Espruino is an extremely compact JavaScript interpreter.
+Originally designed for microcontrollers, it runs on OpenWRT while using a very small amount of RAM.

 ## Build from source